PCJohn/framegate/README.md

 By design, no optimization changes any output:

-- **Blank → skip FAST.** A statistically flat frame has no corners, so the corner check is skipped.
+- **Blank -> skip FAST.** A statistically flat frame has no corners, so the corner check is skipped.
+The check itself runs on a `fast_thumb` subsample of the luma (the blank decision only needs corner *presence*, not full resolution).
 Bit-exact.
 - **Duplicate → reuse stats.** Byte-identical consecutive frames reuse the previous result (identical input ⇒ identical stats), gated by a cheap strided pre-check so distinct frames pay only microseconds.
 Toggle with `skip_duplicates`.